 In 2000, Gail fulfilled a life-long ambition to devote herself full-time to her passion: art.
 Since then, through a return to study at Monterey Peninsula College, steady studio practice and personal instruction with some of Monterey Peninsula’s renowned artists as well as workshops in France, she has emerged with her own dynamic and expressive painting style.

 She is an engaged member of the community of Carmel by the Sea, serving as the Vice-Chair of the Planning Commission.

-In 2017, she had the honor of being asked by Congressman Jimmy Panetta, to be the Judge of the National Congressional Competition.
+In 2017, she had the honor of being asked by Congressman Jimmy Panetta, to be the Judge of the Congressional Art Competition for high school students.

 Gail Lehman’s work has been exhibited and acquired by collectors across the United States as well as in Europe.
 In 2013, her piece "The Lady in Red" was donated to Marywood University in Scranton, Pennsylvania by a collector to honor the memory of his grandmother.
 A second piece has been commissioned to be hung adjacent to "The Lady in Red" to honor the collector's mother.

 Gail has been represented in Carmel by the Sea, California and in Madrid, Spain.